 While you may not be wealthy, rising early may make you healthier and more productive throughout the day.
-Now, we’re not talking go to bed extra late and get up extra early, therefore causing sleep deprivation.
+Now, we’re not talking about going to bed extra late and getting up extra early, and causing sleep deprivation.

 Prepare Your Mind

-I’ve read several studies but nothing I’ve read has provided the exact reasons why and how these things work.
+I’ve read several studies but nothing I’ve read has provided the exact reasons as to why and how these things work.

 Many diseases of today have a psychosomatic link.
 The fact that anxiety and stress are risk factors in most diseases/disorders prove that the mind is a powerful force that can increase our risk for illness.

 So much of our immune system and health are linked, not just to a healthy diet, but also a healthy digestive system.

 ***Note: Fasting may not be for everyone, so be sure to do your own research and, as with anything related to healthcare, discuss any changes to your normal routine with your doctor.***

 Eat When You Are Hungry

 With so many different diets to follow, it’s no wonder we make different dietary choices every few months.
 We have trained ourselves to ignore our body’s signals.
 Social pressure, emotions, and other stressors can also affect our eating habits.

 So, instead of stressing to follow a strict new diet fad that tells you to eat every3 ½ hours, whether you are hungry or not, try listening to your body.

 If you are not hungry, wait a while, then eat.
 (Now, keep it healthy!
 If you are not hungry for a reasonable amount of time, then you need to 1.
 Eat.
 2. Consult your doctor; something may be wrong.
-Also, eating every hour is just as much of a concern.
+3. Also, eating every hour is just as much of a concern.
 Consult your doctor or nutritionist regarding any dietary changes.)